ChaseSmith/PhotonIso/README.md

 PhotonIsolationMaker is currently deprecated however in further production will be a class to recontructed isolated photons from Au+Au G4
 The config autogen and make files are working on RCF.
 A Manager is being made to call the classes in a Fun4All system of this.
+The .csh and submit files can be used to make condor tests.
+The sPHENIX simulation is run my Fun4All_G4_sPHENIX.C which is editted to use the TreeMaker and ClusterIso.